Anakeyn/Bert_Squad_SEO/README.md

 We create a Jupyter Notebook in order to run it in Google Colab.
 Google Colab may be more fast to run it on its environment than on your computer.
 Don't forget to select Python3 and GPU in  the notebook parameters.

-You need to upload this Github files in your Gogole Drive first.
-Next you will need to "mount" you Gogole Drive in Google Colab in order to access the model and to save results files.
+You will need to "mount" you Google Drive in Google Colab in order to save results files.

 # Predict Results